 What is the benefit of using Gypsol screeds with underfloor heating?+

 There are a few benefits of using Gypsol screeds with underfloor heating.
-The minimum cover to the heating element needs only to be 25mm, so the heat only has to travel through 25mm of floor screed before you start to feel the heat.
-These Gypsol screeds are self-compacting when installed often making them denser compared to hand applied floor screeds.
-This means that the heat will travel through the screed quicker.
-Also, because you install the screed in a very fluid state, it surrounds the heating elements touching and drawing the heat from every surface.
+The minimum cover to the heating element needs only to be 20mm using HTC screed, so the heat only has to travel through 20mm of floor screed before you start to feel the heat.
+Gypsol screeds are self-compacting making them denser compared to hand applied floor screeds.
+This means that the heat will travel through the screed more quickly.
+You install the screed in a very fluid state, intimately encapsulating the heating elements and drawing the heat from every surface.

-All this means that the reaction times will be quicker which will encourage your thermostat to switch off having reached its desired temperature faster.
+This means that the reaction times will be faster, reaching your desired temperature more quickly.

 What is the cost of using Gypsol screeds compared with other floor screeds?+

 To gain an accurate comparison, measure the cost of installation per square metre of floor rather than the cost of material per tonne or metre cubed.
 Because you can lay Gypsol screed much thinner than conventional sand cement screeds more square metres of floor is covered.
-For example, a sand/cement floor screed without underfloor heating laid on insulation should be at least 65mm thick.
+For example, a sand/cement floor screed without underfloor heating laid on insulation should be at least 65mm deep.
 In this example, it means that you can only cover 15 square metres with one cubic metre of material.
-However, the same floor laid using a Gypsol floor screed needs only to be 40mm thick.
-This results in 25 square meters covered.
+However, the same floor laid using a Gypsol floor screed at 40mm deep would cover 25 square metres.

 Can I install tiles or vinyl onto Gypsol screeds?+